Evie Hayes: Biography

-Hayes married Mahoney at a Registry Office in Westminster, London on March 26, 1938, and the couple went to Australia to appear on the Tivoli circuit, and proved very popular, eventually deciding to stay in the country permanently.
-They appeared in the film Come Up Smiling (1939), managed the Cremorne Theatre in Brisbane, presenting everything from revues, pantomimes and musicals and entertained the American and Australasian troops and raising funds for the war effort.
+Hayes married Mahoney at a Registry Office in Westminster, London on March 26, 1938, and the couple travelled to Australia to appear on the Tivoli circuit.
+They proved very popular, eventually deciding to stay in the country permanently.
+They appeared in the film Come Up Smiling (1939), and managed the Cremorne Theatre in Brisbane, presenting revues, pantomimes and musicals.
+They entertained the American and Australasian troops during World War II, and raised funds for the war effort.
 Hayes played the lead role in the Australian production of Annie Get Your Gun, which ran for more than three years.

-On television since its inception, she appeared as a compere, singer, comedian and a commercial presenter on the Graham Kennedy show IMT.
-Despite being diagnosed with MS in 1969, she continued her career.
-She later appeared regularly on television, including as a judge on light entertainment program Young Talent Time.
+On television from its inception, Hayes was a compere, singer, comedian and a commercial presenter on the Graham Kennedy show In Melbourne Tonight.
+Despite being diagnosed with multiple sclerosis in 1969, she continued her career, appearing regularly on television, including as a judge on light entertainment program Young Talent Time.
 She also opened her own talent school, and acted in productions of Mata Hari, The Flame of Istanbul, Funny Girl, Kiss Me, Kate, a revival of Oklahoma! and Call Me Madam.

-She died of a heart attack, early in the morning of 26 December 1988, in Melbourne, Victoria.
+Hayes died of a heart attack, early in the morning of 26 December 1988, in Melbourne, Victoria.